Date Info: Axe Throwing/ Hatchet Throwing: It’s just what it sounds, you’ll throw axes for sport in specially designed range.

 What to Expect

 We loved that there was not only instruction and practice time but so many games to play.
-We played an axe version of H-O-R-S-E, a game of darts, and tons of lightning round competitions.
+We played an axe version of H-O-R-S-E, a game of darts, and tons of lightning-round competitions.
 It makes for one excellent group date!
 We went just the two of us and were paired with a bunch of other couples.
 They all seemed like upperclassmen (and women) and it was fun to be around a competitive group.
-I made the comment to Jacob that we’re clearly older parents who let their toddler win at games way too often- HA!
+I made the comment to Jacob that we’re clearly older parents who let their toddlers win at games way too often- HA!
 But the healthy competition was so fun and great for us to mix up our usual date crowd.

 We both kept saying how we couldn’t believe how much fun we’d have!
 How knew throwing an axe could make for such a perfect date?
 Apparently a lot of people. which is why this date night craze seems to be growing in popularity, and simultaneously here to stay!